-The Board of the General Partner invites you to review carefully the "Executive Compensation and Other Information" section and asks that you cast your vote to endorse our executive compensation program through the following resolution:
+The Board invites you to review carefully the "Executive Compensation and Other Information" section and asks that you cast your vote to endorse our executive compensation program through the following resolution:

-"RESOLVED, that the compensation paid to the Partnership's named executive officers, as disclosed in the 2022 Proxy Statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, is hereby APPROVED."
+"RESOLVED, that the compensation paid to the Partnership's named executive officers, as disclosed in the 2024 Proxy Statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, is hereby APPROVED."

 Pursuant to the Partnership Agreement, this proposal requires approval by a majority of the votes cast by the unitholders entitled to vote at the Annual Meeting.
 Abstentions and broker non-votes will be counted for purposes of establishing quorum but otherwise will have no effect on this proposal.
 While this vote does not bind the Board to any particular action, the Board values the input of the limited partners and will take into account the outcome of this vote in considering future compensation arrangements.
-We include this limited partner advisory vote annually, and we expect that the next such vote will occur at the 2023 Annual Meeting of Limited Partners.
+We include this limited partner advisory vote annually, and we expect that the next such vote will occur at the 2025 Annual Meeting of Limited Partners.
+Please see "Proposal 4-Non-Binding Advisory Vote to Approve the Frequency of Future "Say-on-Pay" Votes" on page 59.